 Following this logic, ashwagandhais best taken with milk, and this is documented in the following references.

-This herb has been studied as adaptogenic, antioxidant, anticancer, anxiolytic, antidepressant and cardioprotective.
+This herb has been studied as an adaptogenic, antioxidant, anticancer, anxiolytic, antidepressant, and cardioprotective.

 In a recent research study on milk, it was found that it contains phospholipids and glycosphingolipids.24 These have functional roles in a number of reactions.